 Although is not always required, most law offices do recommend applicants to receive a Paralegal Certificate to work in the field.
 In the State of Colorado, there are no formal Colorado paralegal requirements and the state does not regulate any paralegal practices.
-Whilestate law sets no standards except that paralegals work under the direct supervision of a licensed attorney, like any other profession, earning a certification for Paralegal Studies will look good on a resume and provide the graduate more career opportunities or advancement.
+Whilestate law sets no standards except that paralegals work under the direct supervision of a licensed attorney, like any other profession, earning certification for Paralegal Studies will look good on a resume and provide the graduate with more career opportunities or advancement.

 What is the Job Outlook and Salary for Paralegal in Colorado?

 The job growth of Colorado is slowly rising.
 In fact, most job positions are commonly found in the middle region of the state.
 The highest job opportunities are found in places such as Denver-Aurora, Colorado Springs, Boulder, and Fort Collins.
 Many corporate law offices, government agencies, and private firms are also expanding their job search for highly qualified individuals who want to know how to become a paralegal in Colorado.
 Checking out social websites such as indeed.com, glassdoor.com, and Linkedin.com are great sources for finding employment as a paralegal in the state of Colorado.
-Going to a paralegal association’s website may provide insight of top career options for paralegals in the area of interest.
+Going to a paralegal association’s website may provide insight into top career options for paralegals in the area of interest.
 In the state of Colorado, two associations exist; Pikes Peak Paralegals and Rocky Mountain Paralegal Association.

 According to the Bureau of Labor and Statistics, the national median pay in 2018 for paralegals is $50,940 annually.
 However, the Colorado annual pay wage for legal assistants is $58,350.
 The projected job growth is expected to increase to twelve percent from 2018 through 2028.
 Of course, the salary can be higher in large population areas, such as big cities or metroplex places.
 The number of paralegal jobs has also risen in cities across Colorado.
-According to the BLS reports, in 2018 there were 5,250 paralegals and legal assistants were employed in the state Colorado.
+According to the BLS reports, in 2018 there were 5,250 paralegals and legal assistants were employed in the state of Colorado.